 are able to provide higher level services.
 Australian councils

-requirements for accountability of both revenue and expenditure.
+by greater requirements for accountability of both revenue and

-The four elements of the new regime in New Zealand provide
+expenditure.
+The four elements of the new regime in New Zealand

-an important model of practice: (i) accountability, (ii) operating
+provide an important model of practice: (i) accountability, (ii)

-guidelines, (iii) responsibility for outcomes and (iv) prudence.
+operating guidelines, (iii) responsibility for outcomes and (iv)

-One of the important elements is that local governments must
+prudence.
+One of the important elements is that local governments

 With autonomy comes greater responsibility and accountability

-and accountability, preferring to leave it to higher levels
+accountability, preferring to leave it to higher levels of government.

-subsequent distribution of revenue varies, as do the motives.
+distribution of revenue varies, as do the motives.
+In China the

-In China the central government is expanding the financial
+central government is expanding the financial capacity of local

-capacity their budgets still need approval from higher levels
+have this increased capacity their budgets still need approval

-governments collect those taxes that are easiest, leaving
+that central governments collect those taxes that are easiest,